sergiofgonzalez/java-oo-patterns-and-principles/README.md

 > Code samples on object-oriented principles and GoF patterns using Java

 ## Description
 This repository contains simple examples that illustrate basic OO patterns and principles.
-The dependencies are purposedly kept to a bare minimum instead of relying on modern frameworks that provide some of these patterns out of the box.
+The dependencies are purposely kept to a bare minimum instead of relying on modern frameworks that provide some of these patterns out of the box.

 ## Chapters
 + 01-strategy &mdash; The Strategy Pattern